My rating: 5 of 5 stars

 Albert Murray is, as the fashion journalists say, having a moment.
 His collected non-fiction and fiction/poetry have now been canonized by the Library of America (in volumes published in 2016 and 2018, respectively) and his insights on race, American identity, music, and literature are now being rediscovered by a wider readership.

-Murray, who lived from 1916 to 2013, was an African-American critic and novelist most active in the mid-twentieth century and known for his writing on what he called “the blues idiom” and its intersection with literary modernism.
+Murray, who lived from 1916 to 2013, was an African-American critic and novelist most active in the mid-20th century and known for his writing on what he called “the blues idiom” and its intersection with literary modernism.
 While I had heard Murray’s name before, I was first urged to read him by friend and correspondent Matthew St. Ville Hunte, whose brilliant review-essay on another Murray reissue—Murray Talks Music—is a good place to start learning about the writer:

 Major critics do not achieve that status by possessing impeccable taste; it is not the highest calling to have the cleanest scoresheet.
 Indeed, there is something foppish and epicurean about striving to merely have all the right opinions at the right times.
 Instead, the major critics are the ones with the strong opinions, the ones who aren’t receptive to every new experience, the ones whose defiant inflexibility may bend the culture towards the future.
 Major critics have major themes, which ballast their writing and allow them to rise above merely being tastemaking.
 Just as Edmund Wilson had modernism and Trilling had the liberal imagination, Albert Murray had the blues idiom.